 What is Adaptive Radiation?

 It is the process by which many species originate from one species in an area and radiate to different areas.
-This phenomenon was first observed by Darwin when he traveled to a place called Galapagos Island.
+This phenomenon was first observed by Darwin when he travelled to a place called Galapagos Island.
 There he observed that there were finches with different types of beaks.
 So, he concluded that all of these finches radiated on the same island from a single ancestor finch.
 All of these finches developed beaks according to the kind of food available to them.
 Hence, they evolved from the conventional seed-eating finches to vegetarian and insectivorous.
 These finches later came to be known as Darwin’s finches.

 Examples of Adaptive Radiation